-- 1. We recognize casual dress is appropriate at times while still desiring to maintain a good testimony before others. - 2.
-Slacks, neat and modest jeans, or nylon warm-up outfits and sport/T-shirts are permitted.
-Cotton sweat pants are not. - 3.
-Students should be careful that casual dress still gives a neat appearance. - 4.
+We recognize the need for more casual dress at appropriate times, but we still desire to maintain a good testimony before others.

+- 1. Slacks, neat and modest jeans, or nylon warm-up outfits and sport/T-shirts are permitted.
+Cotton sweat pants are not. - 2.
+Students should be careful that casual dress still gives a neat appearance. - 3.
 Modest, loose-fitting, knee length shorts may be worn for casual dress, but are not to be worn for evening classes, in Pipkin or Anderson Hall before 5:00 p.m. or the Hanmer Dining Hall for Sunday lunch.